JoshGo6/InstallingGoOnUbuntu/test.md

     bin      games  lib      sbin  src
     ```

-    Since the `Go` directory does not appear in the output, Go is not installed yet at this location.
+    Since a `go` directory does not appear in the output, Go is not installed yet at this location.

-1. User `tar` to extract the file from your home directory to `/usr/local`.
+1. Use `tar` to extract the file from your home directory to `/usr/local`.

     ```
     joshg@DESKTOP-L38CGNS:~$ sudo tar -xz -f go1.22.5.linux-amd64.tar.gz -C /usr/local
     ```

-    `sudo` is the Ubuntu command that invokes admin privileges, which you need since you are writing to a protected location that contains system files. `tar` is the utility that handles archive files, including ones that end in `tar.gz`. `-xz` indicate that `tar` should extract the file using the `gzip` algorithm. `-f` indicates that we will be supplying the filename, `go1.22.5.linux-amd64.tar.gz`.
-Finally, `-C` indicates the target directory in wich we want to extract the file, `/usr/local`.
+    `sudo` is the Ubuntu command that invokes admin privileges, which you need, since you are writing to a protected location that contains system files. `tar` is the utility that handles archive files, including ones that end in `tar.gz`.
+The `-xz` options indicate that `tar` should extract the file (`-x`) using the `gzip` (`-z`) algorithm.
+The `-f` option indicates that we will be supplying the filename, `go1.22.5.linux-amd64.tar.gz`.
+Finally, `-C` indicates the target directory in wich to extract the file, `/usr/local`.
 (There are [numerous sub-commands and options](https://www.howtogeek.com/248780/how-to-compress-and-extract-files-using-the-tar-command-on-linux/#extract-a-tar-file) that `tar` can handle.)

 1. If the system asks for your admin password, enter it: